vnuu/soc-alert-triage-and-automation-pipeline/README.md

 ---

-## Part 1: Windows 10 VM and Sysmon Installation
+## Part 1: Windows 10 VM Installation and Configuration

 ### 1. Setting Up the Windows 10 Virtual Machine in VirtualBox